 Now users can select the payment gateway they want to use.
 Select PayPal to use their services.

-To use PayPal’s services, enable PayPal service.
+To use PayPal’s services on your registration form, simply enable PayPal service.
 Next, choose between the options Live mode or Sandbox mode.

 Live mode means that the PayPal account is active.
 Any transactions will go to financial institutions for processing and real money transferred.